subquery/documentation/docs/quickstart/quickstart_chains/algorand.md

 Navigate to the default mapping function in the `src/mappings` directory.
 You will be able to see two exported functions: `handleBlock` and `handleTransaction`.
 Delete the `handleBlock` function.

-The `handleTransaction` function receives event data whenever an event matches the filters, which you specified previously in the `project.yaml`.
+The `handleTransaction` function receives event data whenever an event matches the filters, which you specified previously in the `project.ts`.
 Let’s make changes to it, process all PLANET token transactions, and save them to the GraphQL entities created earlier.

 Update the `handleTransaction` function as follows (**note the additional imports**):